Our supporter promise

 • We will always abide by fundraising regulation to ensure that we have the highest standards of fundraising we can.

 • We will never sell your data to another organisation.
-In addition, if we ever need to send data to a third party (for example checking against the Telephone Preference Service) we will make sure the company we use has signed a data processing agreement with us, so that they are bound to take care of your data in the same way we do.
+In addition, if we ever need to send data to a third party (for example to a mailing house) we will make sure the company we use has signed a data processing agreement with us, so that they are bound to take care of your data in the same way we do.

 • If you contact us to say you no longer want to hear from us, we will update our records within two working days.